 For Focus Areas, students demonstrate mastery through performance on Content Assessments.
 Each type of Focus Area (Power Focus Areas, Additional Focus Areas, Challenge Focus Areas) contributes differently to a student’s grade.
 Students must pass Content Assessments in focus areas in order to pass a course.

 - Power Focus Areas are required pieces of Content Knowledge that make up 21% of a student’s grade.
 For non-AP courses, students must answer 8/10 assessment questions correctly to pass.
 For AP courses, students must answer 7/10 assessment questions correctly to pass.
 Keep in mind that students can take Content Assessments as many times as they’d like so that they can develop full mastery and learn how to strategy shift when a studying approach is not currently working for them.
 Students must pass all Power Focus Areas to pass a course.

 - Additional Focus Areas are supplementary pieces of Content Knowledge that make up 9% of a student's grade.
 Students don’t need to pass Additional Focus Areas to pass a course, but keep in mind that the highest grade a student can receive in a course without passing any Additional Focus Areas is 91% (out of 100%).

 - Challenge Focus Areas are not required, and they do not contribute to a student's grade.
 Rather, they allow students to go above and beyond, or prepare for standardized tests.

 As a parent/guardian, you can see whether your child is on track, or on-pace, to complete and pass all Power Focus Areas on the Year section.

-Note: If a student hasn’t yet passed all Power Focus Areas to the left of the pacing line shown on the Year section, they’ll be shown as having an incomplete grade.
+Note: If a student hasn’t yet passed all Power Focus Areas to the left of the blue pacing line shown on the “Year” page, they’ll be shown as having an Incomplete grade.
 The grade shown will represent the percentage of Power Focus Areas that students have completed based on the pacing line.